 Tip #7: Don’t overpay for the electricity you are using

-Choosing a good electricity retailer can be just as important in saving on your electricity bills.
+Choosing a good electricity retailer in the Open Electricity Market can be just as important in getting more savings on your electricity bills.
 Visit geneco.sg for the most competitive electricity prices that are tailored for you today.

 Tip #8: Buying energy efficient appliances

 Throwing out a perfectly good appliance won’t save you much money, but when it is time to swap, going for one with a high energy-efficiency rating can be worth the investment.
 Lookout for the NEA energy label on appliances such as TVs and refrigerators.
 The more ticks the device has, the less electricity you consume and the more money you save.